 For simplification, every time the word “technology” will be used from now on in this document, it will imply that “technologies and/or practices” are considered.

 Page 1 of the Methodology.

+The eligibility form signed by LPPs covers the following eligibility criteria: Methodological criteria, Additionality criteria, Sustainability criteria and other criteria (ODA and local laws).

 Correlation between poverty and utilization of wood for cooking is further demonstrated in Appendix 4.